rajajamal/node-mongo-api/README.md

 1. Clone or download this repo
 2. cd node-mongo-api
 3. Install all the dependencies 'npm install --save'
+4. Put your URL MongDB connection in .env file or you can use 'mongodb://localhost:27017'
-4. run server with 'npm run dev'
+5. run server with 'npm run dev'
-5. run test with 'npm run test'
+6. run test with 'npm run test'